• Skip to main content

 #2.
 Determine your Weight in Kilograms

-The second step to calculate how many calories you burn rucking is to find your weight in kilograms.
+The second step in calculating how many calories you burn rucking is to find your weight in kilograms.

 All you need to do is divide your weight in pounds by 2.2.